 The “BBC Africa Eye: Sex For Grades” Documentary brought global fame to Mordi, but Meyer claimed that she (Mordi) wasn’t the brain behind the project.

-In 2019, after gathering dozens of testimonies, BBC Africa Eye sent Kiki Mordi as an undercover journalist, to the University of Lagos and University of Ghana to pose like a female student seeking admission to expose the randy manner in which male lecturers sexually abuse female students.
+In 2019, after gathering dozens of testimonies, BBC Africa Eye sent Kiki Mordi as an undercover journalist, to the University of Lagos and the University of Ghana to pose like a female student seeking admission to expose the randy manner in which male lecturers sexually abuse female students.

 The lecturers who spread across Nigeria’s higher institutions sprayed on female students in exchange for marks or special treatment.